 For several years now, Diamond Archery has been riding a substantial wave of success, stemming in great part from their dedication to providing the masses with bows that fit every consumer.

 One important note: I tested the bow in real life.
-Yes – We went and actually send some arrows downrange.
+Yes – I went and actually send some arrows downrange.
 The following is a comprehensive look at what I found to be true of the Diamond Archery Infinite Edge Pro in the form of features and functionality.

 This has proven to be a highly successful business model, and many of the bows that Diamond has manufactured, as a result, have been nothing short of instant classics.